 Once you create a custom Theme Font set, you can also edit it.
 To learn more, refer to our

-Editing a Theme Font in PowerPoint 2013 for Windows tutorial.
+Editing a Theme Font in PowerPoint 2016 for Windows

 Create Custom Theme Fonts in PowerPoint 2007 and 2010